andras-simonyi/citeproc-org/README.md

-If `citeproc-orgref-locales-dir` is set and an org-mode document contains a language setting corresponding to a locale which is available in the directory then citeproc-orgref will automatically try to use that locale for rendering the document's references during export (the used locale will also depend on the used CSL style's locale information).
+If `citeproc-orgref-locales-dir` is set and an org-mode document contains a language setting corresponding to a locale which is available in the directory then citeproc-orgref will automatically try to use that locale for rendering the document’s references during export (the used locale will also depend on the used CSL style’s locale information).

 ### Using locators and pre/post texts in cite links